MHickey2/EssenChelle-Oils/README.md

  In regards to logging in, I would also include logging in from a social network provider like Facebook, Twitter, or Google to facilitate the user further.

- In regards to deals I would introduce deals to encourage the user to buy multiple products at a special rate, as a meaure I feel this would be conducive to more sales.
-In the long term I would also introdue a loyalty scheme, so that users would be rewarded for their consumer buying behaviour.
+ In regards to deals I would introduce deals to encourage the user to buy multiple products at a special rate, from a marketing perspective I feel this would be conducive to more sales.
+In the long term I would also introduce a loyalty scheme, so that users would be rewarded for their consumer buying behaviour.